Receiving a mammogram

 During the test

 For the procedure itself, you stand in front of an X-ray machine specially designed for mammography.
-The technician places one of your breasts on a platform and raises or lowers the platform to match your height.
-The technician helps you position your head, arms and torso to allow an unobstructed view of your breast.
+A member of your health care team places one of your breasts on a platform and raises or lowers the platform to match your height.
+Your head, arms and torso are positioned in order to allow an unobstructed view of your breast.

 Your breast is gradually pressed against the platform by a clear plastic plate.
 Pressure is applied for a few seconds to spread out the breast tissue.
-The pressure isn't harmful, but you may find it uncomfortable or even painful.
-If you have too much discomfort, tell the technician.
+The pressure isn't harmful, but it can cause some discomfort.
+Tell your health care team if the discomfort becomes too much.

 Your breast must be compressed to even out its thickness and permit the X-rays to penetrate the breast tissue.
 The pressure also holds your breast still to decrease blurring from movement and minimizes the dose of radiation needed.
 During the brief X-ray exposure, you'll be asked to stand still and hold your breath.